October 2021 nor'easter: Meteorological history

 The nor'easter was making a counterclockwise loop while rapidly intensifying, and when completed, it gradually weakened while moving out to sea.
 Embedded within a trough as it began moving eastward late on October 27, the NHC rated the five-day probability of it becoming subtropical as low (less than 40%).
 Late on October 29, the system began acquiring subtropical characteristics, following a flare-up of convection in its northern region.
 Then, at 12:00 UTC on October 30, Subtropical Storm Wanda formed about 515 nmi south-southeast of Cape Race, Newfoundland.
-That same day, Wanda's generally eastward movement came to an abrupt stop, and the sheer decreased, which provided an opportunity for it to gain strength.
+That same day, Wanda's generally eastward movement came to an abrupt stop, and the shear decreased, which provided an opportunity for it to gain strength.
 Consequently, it was able to reach its peak intensity with maximum sustained winds of 50 kn and a minimum central pressure of 983 mbar at 12:00 UTC on October 31.

 Though Wanda moved over slightly warmer waters on November 1, it was weakened somewhat due to renewed shear and entrainment of dry air.
 Nonetheless, the system transitioned into a fully-tropical storm at 12:00 UTC that day, about 825 nmi west-southwest of the Azores.
 After turning east, then northeast early on November 2, the storm produced a large burst of convection.
 Several hours later, however, Wanda entrained more dry air, which degraded the convection.
 On the next day, now following a northerly track, Wanda generated another burst of convection.
 This brought the storm over cooler 20–21 C waters, where its sustained winds fluctuated between 40 and 45 kn into November 4.
 Even so, Wanda was able to maintain some convection around its center during this time.
 Wanda turned southward on November 5, due to a narrow, strengthening ridge to the northwest.

 Late on November 6, Wanda began accelerating northeastward, as it began interacting with a larger extratropical cyclone approaching from the west over the northern Atlantic.
 The resulting wind shear stripped away Wanda's remaining convection, and it became a post-tropical cyclone by 12:00 UTC on November 7, while located about 375 nmi west-northwest of the Azores.
 Several hours later, the cyclone merged with an approaching frontal system and dissipated.